 - Be sure to let the people at the appointment desk know that you are a Global Education student.

 - Be prepared to provide them with your travel itinerary (or at least a list of the countries you will be visiting).

 - Plan to bring your immunization (shot) records with you to your appointment.

 - You will be required to complete an International Travel Questionnaire in advance of scheduling your appointment - you may do this in person at ASU Health Services or you may fax it to the location where you would like to complete your appointment.

 PLEASE NOTE: ASU Health Services is not able to offer appointments to ASU Online students.
-If you are an ASU Online or Lake Havasu student and cannot visit an on-campus Travel Medicine Clinic, please contact the Associate Director of International Health, Safety and Security in the ASU Study Abroad Office to request details on your possible alternatives.
+If you are an ASU Online or Lake Havasu student and cannot visit an on-campus Travel Medicine Clinic, please contact the Associate Director of International Health, Safety and Security in the ASU Global Education Office to request details on your possible alternatives.

 Cost & Insurance Info